 American Bar Association, Public Law Section, Forum on the Construction Industry

-National Filipino American Lawyers Association, At-Large Representative, DC Chapter
+National Filipino American Lawyers Association, Founding Member, DC Chapter

 Honors & Recognitions

 Included in The Best Lawyers in America© for Transportation Law, 2020-2021

 - Washington College of Law at American University, J.D., 1996, magna cum laude; Notes and Comments Editor, American University Law Review